javierdiegof/HaskellSMV/README.md

   3. There exists a future state where philosopher 1 is eating and there is a future state where philosopher 2 is eating (the arbitor does allow a philosopher to eat eventually).
   4. There exists a future state where philosopher 1 is not eating and there is a future state where philosopher 2 is no eating.

-Since the characteristic number 6. in the arbitor allows an unfair situation where a philosopher can have indefinitely both forks, we add the following two fairness constraints:
+Since the characteristic number 6 in the arbitor allows an unfair situation where a philosopher can have indefinitely both forks, we add the following fairness constraints:
   1. philosopher 1 eventually eats.
   2. philosopher 2 eventually eats.